 The author includes some tips for altering the appearance of the message, or what to do if it didn’t turn out well at first:

-👉 You may want to practice first on another piece of wood to be sure you’ve got the hang of it (Good idea)
+👉 You may want to practice this technique first on a less desirable scrap of wood to be sure you’ve got the hang of it.

 👉 You can use a little water to make the letters appear lighter; just not too much water as it might make the ink run.